My approach

 Values

-Behaviors are easier to change when we are connected to our core values.
-Identifying these values and using them as road signs can help form new and healthier habits, and makes the process of striving toward our goals more meaningful and fulfilling, regardless of the outcome.
-What is meaningful and important to you?
+Behaviors are easier to change when they are connected to our core values.
+Identifying these values and using them as guiding principles can help create healthier habits and make the pursuit of our goals more meaningful and fulfilling, regardless of the outcome.
+What matters most to you?
 What kind of person do you want to be?
 What do you stand for?
-Our values can also facilitate decision making, prioritization, and boundary setting in relationships.
+Clarifying your values can also support decision-making, help prioritize what matters most, and strengthen boundaries in relationships.

 emotions

-Since our brains are hardwired to suffer, it is not realistic to expect to experience happiness all the time.
-Negative feelings are normal and will not hurt you - they are sensations in your body.
-These sensations can feel overwhelming at times, but it is possible to learn techniques to better tolerate, process, and move through your negative feelings in order to live a life of meaning and purpose.
-I teach distress tolerance skills that create space for the physiological expression of our emotions, and help distinguish between healthy and unhealthy levels of emotions.
+Because our brains are hardwired to focus on threats, it’s not realistic to expect to feel happy all the time.
+Negative emotions are a normal part of life and cannot harm you—they are sensations in your body.
+While these feelings can sometimes feel overwhelming, it is possible to learn skills to tolerate, process, and move through them, supporting a life of meaning and purpose.
+I teach distress tolerance techniques that create space for the natural expression of emotions and help distinguish between healthy and overwhelming emotional states.

 mindfulness